zapod838/Breast_Cancer_Detection_Machine_Learning_Repo/README.md

 VScode_Tensordashboard_Reactpy_FastAPI_Docker_AWS
 - In this project, trained VGG-16 with screening mammograms obtained from regular screening.
 - Use Tensordashboard for logging experiments, comapred various error matrics such as F1 score, AUC curve and loss to monitor each models performance.
-- Created pipelines for testing 4 different scanned memmograms of single petient to get probability outcomes to detect malognant for cancer or not.
+- Created pipelines for testing 4 different scanned memmograms of single petient to get probability outcomes to detect malignant for cancer or not.
 - Created Streamlit basic application to get direct predictions after uploading 4 scanned memograms.

 ## Next in the agenda.